 In line with 2019-Q4, the most competitive mortgage interest rates decreased on average by 13 basis points quarter-on-quarter across all major risk classes and all major fixed rate periods.
 Lower rates have been decreasing the most as a result of new players backed by foreign banks becoming (more) active in that segment.

-Despite the decreasing mortgage rate environment throughout 2020-Q1, mortgage spreads have increased across all major risk classes and major fixed rate periods as swap rates (used for determining the mortgage spreads) have decreased more than mortgage rates.
+Despite the decreasing interest rate environment in the Netherlands throughout 2020-Q1, mortgage spreads have increased across all major risk classes and major fixed rate periods as swap rates (used for determining the mortgage spreads) have decreased more than mortgage rates.
 The average spread increase across major fixed rate periods and risk classes was 8 basis points, a stark contrast to the spread decrease of 46 basis points in 2019-Q4.

 If you would like to receive our housing and mortgage market update in your mailbox on a quarterly basis, please send an email to firstname.lastname@example.org.